Dark Stars and Gravitational Waves: Topical Review: Mimickers of black holes and neutron stars

 Besides, two more remarks are in order.
 First, the boson star models can also predict compact stars with masses less than $1 M_{\odot}$.
 For example, one $0.6 M_{\odot}$ would have a radius from $3$km for $\phi^8$ BS to $5.5$km for $\phi^4$ BS.
-These will be novel candidates for GW detections.
-Second, the maximal compactness is a constant for each EoS, independent from the adjusting parameter $\mathcal{B}_n$ or $\mathcal{B}$.
+These will be novel candidates for GW detections. {See \cite{Nitz:2022ltl, LIGOScientific:2022hai} for more discussions on the search plan.} Second, the maximal compactness is a constant for each EoS, independent from the adjusting parameter $\mathcal{B}_n$ or $\mathcal{B}$.
 As shown in Fig. \ref{fig:mass_radius_lower}, if we link the maximal-mass points of MR curves with the same EoS together by dashed lines, they form strict straight lines, passing through the original point.
 This can be explained by the scaling symmetry of the TOV equation as discussed in section \ref{scaling_sec}.